 A year later, in December 2019, Craigslist announced a move that would catapult it into the 21st century by launching an Android and iOS app, respectively.
 It came as no surprise though the app has barely been updated ever since it was released (in November 2020, they added a dark mode, which remains one of the only updates ever released).

-Today, Craigslist remains to be one of the world’s most frequented websites.
-It records over 400 million visitors every month (equating to around 50 billion monthly page views) while being available in 70 countries across the globe.
+Today, Craigslist is still one of the world’s most frequented websites.
+It records close to 500 million visitors every month (equating to around 50 billion monthly page views) while being available in 70 countries across the globe.

 How Does Craigslist Make Money?